Carlos-Vasquez11/Notes-System/readme.md

 ### How to run the project 🤔

-• You only need to have installed docker, because the projects are compiled in docker.
+• You only need to have installed docker because the projects are compiled using docker.
+Because of this, the deployment takes about 3/4 minutes.

 • run the script deploy.sh with ./deploy.sh